 A film like Little Nicky doesn’t want you to take any notion of eschatology seriously.
 It does fall into a certain trend of films begun with The Addams Family (1991) that invert traditional Family Values and see the kinky and perverse as normal.
 Little Nicky never goes so far as The Addams Family in seeing evil as superior to traditional definitions of good, although it does offer an amusing vision of the Christian afterlife – a frat boy underdog vision of Heaven and Hell where Hell isn’t that serious a place, where Heaven is amusingly inhabited by angelic babes who have stepped out of Clueless (1995) and good is represented by the greeting card cuteness of fluffy bunnies and flowers.
 It is a world where the battle and indeed the borderlines between good and evil matter less than an all-pervading, all-inclusive party atmosphere where the only evil that blights having good old-fashioned vulgar fun is mean-spiritidness.

-Director Steven Brill also directed Adam Sandler in Mr Deeds (2002), The Do Over (2016) and Sandy Wexler (2017) and has made other comedy efforts such as Without a Paddle (2004) and Drillbit Taylor (2008).
+Director Steven Brill also directed Adam Sandler in Mr Deeds (2002), The Do Over (2016), Sandy Wexler (2017) and Hubie Halloween (2020) and has made other comedy efforts such as Without a Paddle (2004) and Drillbit Taylor (2008).
 His only other ventures into genre material were as the director of the controversial reshoots on Fanboys (2008) and the iBabe segment of Movie 43 (2013).